nhsbsa/nhsbsa-digital-playbook/src/development/coding-git-rewrite-history.md

   security: 4
 ---
 !!! warning Proceed with caution
-Rewriting history will change the Git commit graph and has a high potential to create a mess of other contributer’s local repositories.
+Rewriting history will change the Git commit graph and has a high potential to create a mess of a repository.
 Incorrect or unmanaged use of tools can lead to an inconsistent Git repository which is difficult to recover from.
 Proceed with caution and follow this guidance to protect your project from unintended consequences.

 __Consult with your professional lead and security operations before any rewrite activity.__
 !!!

 This guidance does not cover normal development activities such as squashing commits on a topic branch, or rebasing prior to merge.
 These branches are not shared widely and sensitive data is not involved.
 Collaborative Git practices should be agreed with your team.

-## Reasons to rewrite history
+## When to rewrite history

-Revokable secrets should be [revoked](https://gitlab.com/nhsbsa/platform-services/gitleaks/gitleaks-nhsbsa#coverage) and [ignored in our secrets detection tool](../coding-secrets-detection/#secrets-detection-tooling).
+Many secrets can be revoked by deleting the secret and regenerating a new one.
+Applications must then be reconfigured with the new value.
+This is the preferred way to deal with secrets in code.
+The [NHSBSA Gitleaks project](https://gitlab.com/nhsbsa/platform-services/gitleaks/gitleaks-nhsbsa) includes links to the various secrets providers, with documentation on creating and revoking secrets.
+See our guidance on [ignoring revoked secrets in Gitleaks](../coding-secrets-detection/#ignore-false-positives).

-Sensitive information that cannot be revoked, should removed from the Git history when open sourcing.
-This includes:
+Some sensitive information cannot be revoked, and should be removed from the Git history when open sourcing.

+Consider:

 ::: card